Clozaril (Clozapine)

 • Increased saliva

-Do not stop taking Clozaril abruptly; see your doctor before reducing or discontinuing this medication.
-You can reduce Clozaril withdrawal symptoms by slowly tapering off of this medication.
+Although it is not classified as addictive, do not stop taking Clozaril abruptly.
+See your doctor before reducing or discontinuing this medication.
+Withdrawal symptoms may be significantly reduced by slowly tapering off of this drug.
+Possible symptoms of withdrawal include insomnia, delusions, hallucinations, or other psychotic symptoms.